A DIY fabric headboard is a great way to add your own personality to your room. Check out this tutorial to make your own.

 So with a wave of our magic wand our bed transformed into a………Just kidding.

-We transformed our bed with a little DIY fabric headboard magic, a couple of boards, and some paint and now I’m giving you the secrets on how to make a fabric headboard of your own.
+We transformed our bed with a DIY fabric headboard, a couple of boards, and some paint and now I’m giving you the secrets on how to make a fabric headboard of your own.

 - A Headboard (We reused our bed headboard, but you can also use a piece of plywood cut to size.
 Our headboard is 60 1/2″ x 27″)

-- Fabric (enough to overlap your headboard by at least a few inches.
-Remember to account for the extra measurement of the foam)
+- Fabric (I purchased mine at Joann Fabric, but this fabric from Amazon looks similar.)
+Get enough to overlap your headboard by at least a few inches.
+Remember to account for the extra measurement of the foam.

-- Upholstery foam (we used a 1 inch thick piece)
+- Upholstery foam (we used a 1 inch thick piece, remember to get a big enough piece for your headboard)

 - Quilting batting (enough to cover the headboard and foam and wrap to the back)